look0012/BGF-CMAP/README.md

             The prediction of the training of each model
          2) GBDT_draw:
-            Draw the ROC curve and PR curve of the LAP model (4)LINE_CLF: Training and prediction of BGF-CMAP-LINE model
+            Draw the ROC curve and PR curve of the LAP model
-        1) 0/1/2/3/4:
-            The prediction of the training of each model
-        2) GBDT_draw:
-            Draw the ROC curve and PR curve of the BGF-CMAP-LINE model

 requirements: